-This section will go over adjusting correcting Verity results.
-Inside of Verity, there are tools to manually and algorithmically adjust those to be correct based on good ole’ fashioned human input.
-If the installation status is incorrect, you must change it first.
+This article will cover adjusting and/or correcting Verity results.
+Inside of Verity, there are tools to manually and algorithmically adjust the results to be correct based on human input.
+If the installation status is incorrect, you must manually change it first.

 Correcting Verity results can be done by manually adjusting the fit.
-To correct the fit, switch to the Split Viewport as this will give you three projected views in which you can manually move the As-Built geometry into place.
+To correct the fit, switch to the Split Viewport as this will give you three projected views in which you can manually move the as-built geometry into place.
 Only these three projected views support manual interaction with the geometry, and the changes you make will be in the plane of the active view frame.
-Meaning, if you have the “As-Built” view frame active, movements will be aligned to the current as-built’s local frame.
-If you have the “As-Designed” view frame active, movements will be aligned to the original geometry’s local frame.
-And, if you have the “Project Coordinates” view frame active, movements will be aligned to the project’s coordinate system (X, Y, Z).

-- Move the As-Built geometry by left-clicking on and dragging the geometry into place against the points.
-If you want the movement to be constrained orthogonally to the view frame, you can hold down the CTRL key at any point before or during the move operation, and release it at any point if you don’t want it constrained.
+- Move the as-built geometry by left-clicking on and dragging the geometry into place against the points.
+If you want the movement to be constrained orthogonally to the view frame, you can hold down the CTRL key at any point before or during the move operation.